edirand/mowers-clean-architecture/README.md

 ![healthchecks](./docs/imgs/healthchecks.jpg)

-Both the API and the FileProcessing worker uses health checks, exposed on a specific endpoint: */health*.
+Both the API and the FileProcessing worker use health checks, exposed on a specific endpoint: */health*.
 The health check results are formatted to be collected by HealthChecks-UI.

 The docker-compose file in this repository will create a configured instance of HealthChecks-UI so that the health checks results are automatically available.